19 Months to 3 Years

 It’s important to maintain a toddler’s health, and that’s why it is recommended that toddlers see a pediatric dentist at minimum every 6 months.
 These visits put a focus on dental education for parents to help establish proper habits that will prevent cavities and aid in keeping your child pain free.
 During these visits a parent will often sit with their child during the exam, providing comfort for the toddler and allowing easy demonstration of any concerns or points of discussion.

 Studies have shown that the application of fluoride at the dentist every 6 months can help reduce cavities by 75%.
 During these visits, we try and keep the dental exams and cleanings at a minimal if the child cannot tolerate a full cleaning yet.
 We will provide a thorough exam with parental help usually not lasting longer than a minute, followed by an application of fluoride.
-At the end of the visit we ensure that your child receives a balloon and prize to finish the visit with a smile!
+At the end of the visit the professionals at SCV Pediatric Dentistry and Orthodontics ensure that your child receives a balloon and prize to finish the visit with a smile!

 Below are some common questions parents have during dental visits with their toddler: